We are delighted that our consistently excellent Sixth Form A Level results have been recognised yet again.

 Our entry criteria are highly inclusive and every year we have significantly more applicants than we have places for.
 All entrants to our Sixth Form are expected to work hard, commit to our educational expectations and play a full and active role in school life.

 We prepare the overwhelming majority of our Year 13 students to enter Higher Education, but we also provide extensive support to those students who choose to progress on to apprenticeships, college courses or work-based training.
-In addition to their academic studies, students pursue a tutorial and PCSHE programme that includes career planning, study and work skills development, active citizenship and personal finance.
+In addition to their academic studies, students pursue a PCSHE programme that includes career planning, study and work skills development, active citizenship and personal finance.

-To enable our students to maximise their chances of success, we have a strong and comprehensive assembly and pastoral support programme that allows students access to their tutors for over two hours per fortnight, enabling them to benefit from supplementary guidance to that given by subject staff and the Sixth Form Management Team.
+To enable our students to maximise their chances of success, we have a strong and comprehensive assembly tutorial and pastoral support programme that allows students access to their tutors for over two hours per fortnight, enabling them to benefit from supplementary guidance to that given by subject staff and the Sixth Form Management Team.